maxpert/marmot/README.md

 ## What is it useful for right now?
 If you are using SQLite as ephemeral storage, or a scenario where eventual consistency is fine for you.
-Marmot can give you a solid replication between your nodes as Marmot builds on top of fault-tolerant consensus protocol (Multi-Group Raft), thus allowing robust recovery and replication.
+Marmot can give you a solid replication between your nodes as Marmot builds on top of fault-tolerant consensus protocol ([Multi-Raft](https://tikv.org/deep-dive/scalability/multi-raft/)), thus allowing robust recovery and replication.
 This means if you are running a medium traffic website based on SQLite you should be easily able to handle load without any problems.
 Read heavy workloads won't be bottle-neck at all.